hverjus/hverjus.github.io/teaching.markdown

 My lectures mainly concern the following curricula:

-*   University Institute of Technology - R&T Dept. (two-year undergraduate diploma)
-*   IAE Bachelor of Economics and Management (Information System curricula - BS.
+*   IAE Bachelor in Economics and Management (SNGI curricula - BS.
 Degree)
+*   IAE Bachelor in Hospitality Industry (LP GREH curricula - BS.
+Degree)
+*   IAE Master in Management (IME curricula - MSc.
+Degree)
-*   IAE Master of Management and Information System (MSI MSc.
+*   IAE Master in Management (API curricula - MSc.
 Degree)

 ...and in the following fields of expertise: